Group Medical Insurance for Employees in Hong Kong: Startups, SMEs & Large Corporations

 When starting small, you can either get an individual plan per employee or look into your options for micro-enterprises.
 We at Alea work with some insurance providers that can start group medical plans as of 1 or 2 employees only.

 While the number of employees is not large enough to get any premium discounts or medical history disregard (coverage of medical pre-existing conditions), these group medical plans provide greater flexibility than individual policies:

 → You can add/remove employees throughout the policy year and be charged/reimbursed pro-rata.

 A micro group plan is therefore more flexible than an individual plan which locks coverage for one year.
-This is particularly attractive to start-ups that often face financial challenges.
+This is particularly attractive to start-ups which often face financial challenges.

-5 - How does the number of employees influence my options?
+5 - How does the number of employees influence my insurance options?

 |3 to 6 employees||7 to 10 employees (most common)||More than 10 employees|